rtuomas/GameEnvironment/README.md

 ********************************************

 Source code for Chat server can be found in this repository.
 Replace the socket parameters for your own in EchoClient.java and EchoServer.java files (found in peliymparisto/src/main/java/client  and chat_server/server folders).
-To compile the server code:
+To compile and run the server:
 1. Navigate to the root folder of the server repository.
 2. Type "javac ./server/RunServer.java" and repeat to all existing files to create .class files.
 3. Type "java server/RunServer" to run the server.